espnet/espnet/doc/tutorial.md

 Except for the default algorithm, performance and decoding time can be controlled through described parameters.
 A high value will increase performance but also decoding time while a low value will decrease decoding time but will negatively impact performance.

-IMPORTANT (temporary) note: ALSD, TSD, NSC and mAES have their execution time degraded because of the current batching implementation.
-We decided to keep it as if for internal discussions but it can be manually removed by the user to speed up inference.
-In a near future, the inference will be handled at C++ level.

-### Additional notes
+#### Additional notes

-- Similarly to CTC training mode, transducer does not output the validation accuracy.
+- Similarly to training with CTC, Transducer does not output the validation accuracy.
 Thus, the optimum model is selected with its loss value (i.e., --recog_model model.loss.best).
-- There are several differences between MTL and transducer training/decoding options.
+- There are several differences between MTL and Transducer training/decoding options.
 The users should refer to `espnet/espnet/nets/pytorch_backend/e2e_asr_transducer.py` for an overview and `espnet/espnet/nets/pytorch_backend/transducer/arguments` for all possible arguments.
 - Memory usage during training can be reduced with minor training time augmentation using efficient encoder and decoder output combination [Li et al. (2019)](https://arxiv.org/pdf/1909.12415.pdf).
 To enable the feature, `joint-memory-reduction` can be set to True in training config.
-- RNN-decoder pre-initialization using a LM is supported.
+- RNN-decoder pre-initialization using an LM is supported.
 The LM state dict keys (`predictor.*`) will be matched to AM state dict keys (`dec.*`).
-- Transformer-decoder pre-initialization using a transformer LM is not supported yet.
+- Transformer-decoder pre-initialization using a Transformer LM is not supported yet.
-- Mixing transformer and conformer blocks within the same architecture part (i.e.: encoder) is not supported.

 ### Changing the training configuration